zeflik/Indesign-scripts/readme.md

-> All scripts have been written and tested for the newest InDesign API (13.0).
+> All scripts have been written and tested for the InDesign API (13.0).